3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Midfielder: A player positioned between the forwards and defenders, midfielders control traffic in the middle of the field and the transition between attack and defense.

-OFC: Oceania Football Confederation, the Confederation in charge of soccer in the Oceania region, which includes Australia, New Zealand, and other Pacific island nations.
+OFC: Oceania Football Confederation, the Confederation in charge of soccer in the Oceania region, which includes New Zealand and other Pacific island nations.
+Australia was originally an OFC member but joined AFC (Asia) in 2006.

 Penalty area: The 18-yard rectangle in front of the goal where the goalkeeper is allowed to touch the ball with his hands.
 Also the area where harsh fouls committed by the defending team result in penalty kicks.